Table of Contents

-It’s been many years since I’ve traveled to Europe and I may have gotten a bit rusty on my traveling skills, so in true form to this blog, I’ll bring up those madrid travel guide that I had to learn the hard way but will be useful for you in your travels.
+It’s been many years since I’ve traveled to Europe, and I may have gotten a bit rusty in my traveling skills.
+So, in true form to this blog, I’ll bring those up here in this Madrid Travel Guide that I had to learn the hard way but will be useful for you in your travels in Spain.

 Before you go:

 To learn of any specific COVID testing requirements to enter another country, I always check US Embassy’s website for each location: www.Travel.state.gov

 COVID testing is no longer a requirement to enter, but the vaccination or some other proof of your status remains in effect.
 You will have to attest to your status before you check-in.
 You will need to present the UPC to the agent at the airport when checking in.

 There is one major international airport and three other regional/local airports as well that could be an option if traveling domestically

 *International Airport: Madrid International Adolfo Suárez Madrid–Barajas Airport (MAD)

 Other options could include flying into Barcelona (north Spain) or Mallorca (off the coast of Spain) and then taking a hopper flight into Madrid.
 What I am suggesting Madrid travel guide is to not limit your options to only the airport in the main area as you may be able to fly into another location cheaper than MAD and hop on over from there.

 If you are traveling throughout Europe and find that a train trip is a way to go, you can travel easily around Europe by rail.
 This is a long haul train that takes you around Europe, but when you arrive in the city, there is a metro rail that will take you around the city itself.